apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How WeWork Rose and Went Broke - WSJ**
+**'Dancing With the Stars': Lele Pons Eliminated on Music Video Night**

-You can read more about it [here](https://www.wsj.com/articles/wework-bankruptcy-adam-neumann-federal-reserve-easy-money-861e0073).
+You can read more about it [here](https://variety.com/lists/dancing-with-the-stars-lele-pons-eliminated/).

 ## Requirements
 - Python 3.8